marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 relevant or particularly useful to **your** situation.

-From that, it is easy to grow cynical that "no one can teach management", but that is also not a helpful way of seeing things.
+From that, it is easy to grow cynical that "no one can teach management", but that is also not a helpful way to see things.
 I bet your reports would raise their eyebrows if you said that to them.

 Material on how to manage **creative workers** like software developers seems